The prototypical renaissance woman, Maribeth Meluch brings a unique set of skills and experiences to her business law practice.

 She also knows the ins and outs of protecting what are most often a business’ most important assets – ideas and people.
 She has experience enforcing intellectual property rights through filings on copyrights, trademark, and patents, intellectual property litigation, negotiating of licensing agreements, and drafting employment contracts to protect confidentiality of sensitive information and restrict competition by employees and contractors.

-Maribeth diligently represents her clients in Ohio and Federal Courts and administratively before the United States Patent and Trademark Office and other regulatory agencies such as the EEOC, DOL and OSHA required.
+Maribeth diligently represents her clients in Ohio and Federal Courts and administratively before the United States Patent and Trademark Office and other regulatory agencies such as the EEOC, DOL and OSHA.

 Maribeth has also created a niche practice in equine law after adopting two retired Thoroughbred racehorses.
 She assists equine businesses with issues unique to horses and the horse industry from customized contracts to application of federal and state regulations to representing plaintiffs and defendants in lawsuits involving horse related and business issues.

-Within the firm, Maribeth is Chair of the Intellectual Property practice groups and head of the Firm’s Diversity Committee.
+Within the firm, Maribeth is Chair of the Intellectual Property practice group and head of the Firm’s Diversity Committee.